Collection date: Jul 1913

 The ‘Mr Hill’ referred to by Sharp was John Hill, the owner of the Goathland Hotel* for the previous 20 years.
 The hotel was near the train station, which had opened in 1865 and was closed in 1965.

 John Hill was born c1841, son of John Hill Snr, butcher, and his wife Christiana.
 John Snr (b1814 Goathland) was himself son of John Hill, a grandfather born 1776 in Goathland.
 John Hill, the informant, was running the ‘Cross Pipes’ pub in Goathland in the 1881 census, aged 39, with his wife Margaret.
 They had taken over the Goathland Hotel by 1891 census.
 They had 4 sons, who helped to run the hotel in later years.
-The 1921 census will probably provide further details about the Hill family.
+The 1921 census shows the hotel being run by Walter Donaldson Hill (aged 40).
 See also profile of Bill Peirson.

 *The Goathland Hotel was the 'Aidensfield Arms' in the 'Heartbeat' TV series.